 It is a petty offense in Colorado for doctors and physician assistants (“licensees”) to fail to report gunshot wounds or knife wounds related to domestic violence to a local law enforcement agency.

-Under Colorado reporting laws, doctors and physician assistants who honor an adult domestic violence victim’s request not to report their injuries are required to document this request in the victim’s medical records.
+Colorado doctors and physician assistants who honor an adult domestic violence victim’s request not to report their injuries are required to document this request in the victim’s medical records.

 Doctors and physician assistants who do report a domestic violence victim’s injuries to police should make a good faith effort to confidentially notify the victim of their intent to make the report.

-Whether or not a doctor or physician assistant reports a domestic violence victim’s injuries, the doctor or physician assistant should refer the victim to a victim’s advocate or to other services (such as victim assistance hotlines).3
+Whether or not a doctor or physician assistant reports a victim’s injuries, they should refer the victim to an:

 “an act of violence upon a person with whom the actor is or has been involved in an intimate relationship.
 Domestic violence also includes any other crime against a person or any municipal ordinance violation against a person when used as a method of coercion, control, punishment, intimidation, or revenge directed against a person with whom the actor is or has been involved in an intimate relationship [‘intimate partner’].”